Unbabel/COMET/README.md

 comet-compare -s src.de -t hyp1.en hyp2.en hyp3.en -r ref.en
 ```

-**New: Minimum Bayes Risk Decoding:**
+## Minimum Bayes Risk Decoding:

-Inspired by [Amrhein et al, 2022](https://arxiv.org/abs/2202.05148) work, we have developed a command to perform Minimum Bayes Risk decoding.
-This command receives a text file with source sentences and a text file containing all the MT samples and writes to an output file the best sample according to COMET.
+The MBR command allows you to rank MT hypotheses and select the best one according to COMET.
+For more details you can read our paper on [Quality-Aware Decoding for Neural Machine Translation](https://aclanthology.org/2022.naacl-main.100.pdf).

+Our implementation is inspired by [Amrhein et al, 2022](https://aclanthology.org/2022.aacl-main.83.pdf) where sentences are cached during inference to avoid quadratic computations while creating the sentence embeddings.

 ```bash
 comet-mbr -s [SOURCE].txt -t [MT_SAMPLES].txt --num_sample [X] -o [OUTPUT_FILE].txt
 ```

 #### Multi-GPU Inference: